godot-go/godot-go/README.md

 The expected output can be found in the CI logs.

+## Using Godot-Go

+Checkout the [godot-go demos](https://github.com/godot-go/godot-go-demo-projects) to get a feel of how to use the library.

 ## Documentation

 A living doc of godot-go is maintained at [docs/overview.md](docs/overview.md).